dcuartielles/bash_site/BUILD.md

 Use the *populate_site.sh* script to add records to the *pages.csv* file automatically or manually (field by field).
 I recommend the semiautomatic mode by typing:

-`./populate_site.sh en config pages.csv semiautomatic`
+`./populate_site.sh -l en -c config -f pages.csv -m semiautomatic`

 You will just get the question of how many records you want to add to the file and which is the template to use for each record.

 Possible modes are: `automatic`, `semiautomatic` and `manual`

+The fastest way to create a site with 10 pages would be:

+`./populate_site.sh -n 10`

 ## Edit the pages file